Probing exciton dynamics with spectral selectivity through the use of quantum entangled photons: Numerical results

 \subsection{Limit of short entanglement time}

 We investigate the correspondence between the classical 2D Fourier-transformed photon-echo signal and the transmission signal with entangled photons.
-Figure~\ref{fig:3}(a) presents the difference spectra, $\Delta S(\omega,\dt;\omega_\p)$, with quantum-entangled photon pairs in the limit of $T_\e\to 0$.
+Figure~\ref{fig:3}A presents the difference spectra, $\Delta S(\omega,\dt;\omega_\p)$, with quantum-entangled photon pairs in the limit of $T_\e\to 0$.
 The waiting times are $\dt = 0.5\,{\rm ps}$ and $2\,{\rm ps}$.
 The temperature was set as $T=77\,{\rm K}$.
-For comparison, we depict the 2D photon-echo spectra, $\mathcal{S}_{\rm 2D}(\omega_3, \dt, \omega_1)$, generated by four laser pulses in the impulsive limit in Fig.~\ref{fig:3}(b).
-For the calculations, we chose the HHVV sequence for the polarizations of the four laser pulses so that the polarization sequence was the same as that of the entangled photon pair in the limit of short entanglement time.
-Figure~\ref{fig:3}(b) shows six separate peaks at positions marked by black squares.
+For comparison, we depict the 2D photon-echo spectra, $\mathcal{S}_{\rm 2D}(\omega_3, \dt, \omega_1)$, generated by four laser pulses in the impulsive limit in Fig.~\ref{fig:3}B. For the calculations, we chose the HHVV sequence for the polarizations of the four laser pulses so that the polarization sequence was the same as that of the entangled photon pair in the limit of short entanglement time.
+Figure~\ref{fig:3}B shows six separate peaks at positions marked by black squares.
 The diagonal peaks centered in the vicinity of $(\omega_1,\omega_3 )=(\epsilon_m,\epsilon_m)$ are labeled as DP$m$, whereas the cross-peaks located around $(\omega_1,\omega_3 )=(\epsilon_m,\epsilon_n)$ are labeled as CP$mn$.
 As can be seen in Eq.~\eqref{eq:correspondence} and Fig.~\ref{fig:2}, in the difference spectra, peaks corresponding to DP$m$ and CP$mn$ appear near $(\omega_\p,\omega )=(2\epsilon_m,\epsilon_m)$ and $(\omega_\p,\omega )=(\epsilon_m + \epsilon_n,\epsilon_n)$, respectively.
-Thus, each of the six peaks at the positions indicated by the black square in Fig.~\ref{fig:3}(a) shows the spectral information of the peak at the same label position in Fig.~\ref{fig:3}(b).
+Thus, each of the six peaks at the positions indicated by the black square in Fig.~\ref{fig:3}A shows the spectral information of the peak at the same label position in Fig.~\ref{fig:3}B. It is noted that from the definition of the difference spectrum in Eq.~\eqref{eq:difference-spectrum} the decay of the SE signal at finite delay times $\dt$ appears as a negative signal, as presented by DP2 and DP5 in Fig.~\ref{fig:3}A.